techservicesillinois/aws-enterprise-vpc/README.md

         ├── global/
         └── vpc/

-Note that each AWS account will need to use a different S3 bucket for Terraform state.
+Note that each AWS account will need its own separate S3 bucket for Terraform state.

 ### Destroying VPCs

-The example `vpc/main.tf` uses [`prevent_destroy`](https://www.terraform.io/docs/configuration/resources.html#prevent_destroy) to guard against inadvertent destruction of certain resources; if you really need to destroy your entire VPC, you must first comment out each occurrence of this flag.  **Please note: if you destroy and subsequently recreate your VPC, you will need to contact Technology Services again to re-enable Enterprise Networking features for the new VPC.**
+The example `vpc/main.tf` uses [`prevent_destroy`](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html#prevent_destroy) to guard against inadvertent destruction of certain resources; if you really need to destroy your entire VPC, you must first comment out each occurrence of this flag.  **Please note: if you destroy and subsequently recreate your VPC, you will need to contact Technology Services again to re-enable Enterprise Networking features for the new VPC.**

-In order for Terraform to successfully destroy a VPC, all other resources that depend on that VPC must be removed first.
-Unfortunately, the error message returned by the [AWS API method](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteVpc.html) and printed by Terraform does not provide any indication of _which_ resources are the obstacle:
+Additionally, Terraform cannot successfully destroy a VPC until all other resources that depend on that VPC have been removed.
+Unfortunately, the error message returned by the [AWS API method](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteVpc.html) and printed by Terraform in this case does not provide any indication of _which_ resources are the obstacle:

     aws_vpc.vpc: DependencyViolation: The vpc 'vpc-abcd1234' has dependencies and cannot be deleted. status code: 400, request id: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx